 If the traditional study route into practice doesn’t appeal to you, there are several benefits to considering qualifying through an apprenticeship.

-Learn more about apprenticeships and if one could be right for you.
+Law apprenticeships can be an alternative route into the legal profession.
+Learn more and see if one could be right for you.

 What can I do to prepare for a career in law?